DSACMS/gov-codejson/docs/procedures.md

 The CMS Open Source Program Office developed various tools that can automate detecting, adding, and updating metadata to repositories.

-> **Note**: Learn more about our SHARE IT Act tools: https://dsacms.github.io/share-it-act-lp/
+> **Learn more about our SHARE IT Act tools**: https://dsacms.github.io/share-it-act-lp/

 ## Creating a code.json file